-The limited effectiveness of cause oriented treatment of CC encourages the application of other approaches including a search for treatable CC traits.
-Identifying different CC endotypes and biomarkers capable of predicting treatment response may facilitate a more specific therapeutic approach resulting in a higher success rate.
-1 It has been shown that up to 25-50% of patients with CC are characterized by eosinophilic airway inflammation, which can be diagnosed by analysis of induced sputum (IS).
-13-15 The role of eosinophils in the pathomechanism of CC is complex and still not well recognized.
-In recent trials, the relationship between eosinophils and increased airway sensory nerve density was documented.
-16,17 Moreover, Satia et al. demonstrated heightened cough response to capsaicin when eosinophilic inflammation, caused by allergen exposure, is present.
-18 A higher efficacy of CC treatment has been demonstrated in patients with an eosinophilic pattern of airway inflammation (usually in asthma or NAEB).
-19 As availability of sputum induction is limited, it has been suggested that peripheral blood eosinophil count (BEC) could be a good indirect tool to assess eosinophilic airway inflammation. ^{13,14} However, previous studies showed a moderate diagnostic accuracy of BEC as a marker for eosinophilic airway inflammation in asthma20 and only a weak correlation between BEC and sputum eosinophilia was found in patients with COPD.21 normal chest X-ray referred to the tertiary cough centre and whether BEC could be useful marker in patients with CC due to asthma or NAEB.
+The limited effectiveness of cause-oriented treatment of chronic cough encourages the application of other approaches including a search for treatable chronic cough traits.
+Identifying different chronic cough endotypes and biomarkers capable of predicting treatment response may facilitate a more specific therapeutic approach resulting in a higher success rate [1].
+It has been shown that up to 25-50% of patients with chronic cough are characterised by eosinophilic airway inflammation, which can be diagnosed by analysis of induced sputum [13-15].
+The role of eosinophils in the pathomechanism of chronic cough is complex and still not well recognised.
+In recent trials, the relationship between eosinophils and increased airway sensory nerve density was documented [16, 17].
+Moreover, Satia et al. [18] demonstrated heightened cough response to capsaicin when eosinophilic inflammation, caused by allergen exposure, is present.
+A higher efficacy of chronic cough treatment has been demonstrated in patients with an eosinophilic pattern of airway inflammation (usually in asthma or NAEB) [19].
+As availability of sputum induction is limited, it has been suggested that peripheral blood eosinophil count (BEC) could be a good indirect tool to assess eosinophilic airway inflammation [13, 14].
+However, previous studies showed a moderate diagnostic accuracy of BEC as a marker for eosinophilic airway inflammation in asthma [20] and only a weak correlation between BEC and sputum eosinophilia was found in patients with COPD [21].

-As there is the lack of high-quality data on the role of BEC in the prediction of treatment response in patients with CC, the objective of this study was to find out whether BEC may play this role in predicting treatment response in non-smoking adults with CC and a
+As there is the lack of high-quality data on the role of BEC in the prediction of treatment response in patients with chronic cough, the objective of this study was to find out whether BEC may play this role in predicting treatment response in non-smoking adults with chronic cough and a normal chest radiograph referred to the tertiary cough centre and whether BEC could be a useful marker in patients with chronic cough due to asthma or NAEB.